DISCIPLINE POLICY

 (a) Scratching or spoiling or breaking of any school furniture or fittings, writing or drawing things on any of the walls -all amount to damaging, defacing and destroying school property and any student found to be indulging in such reprehensible acts is duly punished.

-(b) In addition to any punishment given, any student found defacing or destroying school property would have to pay a substantial fine for the same as also bear all the expenses the school incurs in repair or replacement.
+(b) In addition to any punishment given, any student found defacing or destroying school property would have to pay a substantial fine for the same and also bear all the expenses the school incurs in repair or replacement.

 (c) Inadvertent damages should be reported at once to the Class Teacher, the House Master on Duty, the Deputy Headmistress, the Bursar, or the Director.
 Any damage will be made good by the one who has done it.